 The DEBS members are recruited through an open call process and each year the selection centres around the expertise of the mentor, with support from Morag Deyes, Artistic Director of Dance Base, and Kirsty Somerville, Programmes Manager.

-You can find out about our current 2019/20 DEBS participants here.
-As their final term with us was disrupted we are continuing our support until December 2020.
+You can find out about our current 2021/22 DEBS participants here.

 Christina Duncan (DEBS 2012/13)